UPDATED: December 26, 2019

-Chickens do much better in cold temperatures than in really hot temps.
+Chickens do much better in cold temperatures than they do in really hot temps.
 After all, they are fluffy and downy, and they love to huddle close on the roost bar at night.
 This helps to keep them warm.
-Their feathers are ideal from trapping warm air.
+Their feathers are ideal for trapping warm air.

 Putting a heat source in your chicken coop is literally playing with fire.
 The straw and bedding along with the unpredictable motions of chickens is a recipe for disaster.
 Countless people have had their chicken coops catch fire trying to heat it, when it’s completely unnecessary.

 Another thing to consider is that chickens do not do well with extreme changes in temperature.
 So, for example, if you heat your henhouse and it’s a toasty 65° in there, but when the chickens come out into the run or field and it’s 12° out, the sudden temperature change can be extremely harmful, if not deadly, to them.

 Chickens need a more consistent temperature throughout their environments.

 P.S.
 Please do not put sweaters on them either.
 They are built for their environment, sweaters are another human novelty that will do more harm than good.

 2. BLOCK DRAFTS BUT KEEP YOUR COOP VENTILATED